JohnDevlopment/jcompress/README.md

 do really basic archive operations.

 **Note**:
-Note that for each program used, not every option is supported by `jcompress`.
+For each program used, not every option is supported by `jcompress`.

 # Features